Laura, Queensland: History

 Laura Provisional School opened on 19 March 1889 and closed in 1903.

 The railway was extended towards the Palmer gold fields with an impressive bridge over the Laura River opened, to great fanfare, in 1891.
 However, since the Palmer gold fields were in decline, a new Queensland Government decided to abandon the project.
 Only one train ever crossed the bridge - the train that ran on the day that it opened.
 In 1903 the Queensland Government closed the railway line, but the Cook Shire Council leased it and operated it until 1904 when the Queensland Government decided to continue its operation of the line.

 Following the relocation of the Endeavour River No 1 Provisional School building to the town, it reopened on 28 February 1919 as Laura Provisional School, which operated on a part-time basis with Endeavour River No 2 Provisional School and Endeavour River No 3 Provisional School (meaning one teacher was being shared by three schools).
 However it did not attract any enrolments and so closed on 31 March 1919.
 The school building was moved again and reopened as Flaggy Provisional School in conjunction with Endeavour River No 2 and No 3 schools.

 The rail line contributed to the growth of Laura.
 It was used by miners and by peninsula cattle properties.
 The railway finally closed in 1961.

 It was during the 1960s that Quinkan rock art galleries were reported by Percy Trezise, an airline pilot who surveyed the area from the air for likely sites and later walked in to rediscover them.

 The current Laura State School opened on 31 January 1968.

 This Laura Quinkan Dance Festival began in the early 1980s.

+In January 2026, the Laura River experienced significant flooding following intense monsoonal rainfall and saturated catchments.
+The low-level crossing was submerged, forcing authorities to close the road to all traffic.
+Rising floodwaters swept away at least one vehicle.
+The occupants escaped unharmed, his pets remained trapped in the car.